 - Invite Player

-Both guild leaders and vice leaders can invite players.
+Both guild leaders and vice leaders can invite characters.
 Characters that are invited must agree to join by clicking at the button on the guild information page.

 - Exclude Player

-Similar to inviting characters, both guild leaders and vice leaders can exclude players.
+Similar to inviting characters, both guild leaders and vice leaders can exclude players via the "Edit Members" function.
 Excluded Players who are online during the exclusion will remain members of a guild until they log out.

 - Leave Guild